-The following tables summarize the changes in capital assets of the Association during the past two years and their balances at December 31, 2018 and 2017.
+The following tables summarize the changes in capital assets of the Association during the past two years and their balances at December 31, 2019 and 2018.
+See Note 1, item I for more information about the reclassification of the Association's interest in its License Agreement with SCDOT.